zhenlohuang/python-nlpir/README.md

 <h1>Description</h1>
-Python for NLPIR.
+Python for NLPIR. <br/>
 NLPIR (ICTCLAS 2013) is a powerful tool for Chinese segmentation.
-This program supported Win32 and Linux.
+This program supported Windows and Linux, both 32bit and 64bit platform.

 <h1>Install</h1>
 Before installing python-nlpir, you should make sure that SWIG and Python 2.x have been installed already.<br/>